pp300950/translation_model/README.md

 Pongpond - Responsible for improving and developing the learning system and algorithms used for language translation.
 Jenny - A Chinese language expert who will review and improve language data to ensure the system receives accurate information.
 Poon - An English language expert who will review and improve language data to ensure the system receives accurate information.

+License
+This project is not open source.
+Redistribution or modification is not permitted without permission from the team.